KaisenAmin/c_std/database/README.md

 - `void postgres_trace(Postgres* pg, FILE* stream)` : Enables tracing of the client/server communication to a debugging file stream.
 - `void postgres_un_trace(Postgres* pg)` : Disables tracing started by 'postgres_trace'.
 - `PostgresResult* postgres_get_result(Postgres* pg)`:
+- `int postgres_request_cancle(Postgres* pg)`: this function Request that PostgreSQL abandon processing of the current command.
+The return value is 1 if the cancel request was successfully dispatched, 0 if not.
+(If not, 'postgres_get_last_error' tells why not.)
+Successful dispatch is no guarantee that the request will have any effect, however.
+Regardless of the return value of 'postgres_request_cancle', the application must continue with the normal result-reading sequence using 'postgres_get_result'.
+If the cancellation is effective, the current command will terminate early and return an error result.
+If the cancellation fails (say, because the backend was already done processing the command), then there will be no visible result at all.

 ## Examples

 Several examples are provided to demonstrate the usage of the PostgreSQL library in various scenarios, including creating tables and handling query results and etc ...